Symplectomorphisms and spherical objects in the conifold smoothing: Classification of sphericals

 Fix a spherical object $S \in D\cW(X)$ and consider the associated spherical twist $T_S$.
 By \cite[Lemma 5.46]{Pomerleano_intrinsic} we can assume that the category $D\scrW(X)$ of perfect modules over $\scrW(X)$ has a strictly $SH^0(X)$-linear chain model.
 The total evaluation morphism $\Hom(S,\bullet)\otimes S \to \bullet$ is then $SH^0$-linear, and the cone inherits an $SH^0(X)$-linear structure.
 This means that $T_S$ is linear as an autoequivalence.
 By Theorem \ref{thm:main_categorical}, we know that $T_S$ is an element of $\Auteq_{SH^0} D\cW(X) \cong \Auteq \scrD \cong \PBr_3$.

 \begin{lemma} $T_S$ acts trivially on $K(\scrD) \cong K_{num}(\scrF(X))$. \end{lemma}

 \begin{proof} Under the equivalence $\Upsilon: D\cW(X) \to D(Y)$ of Theorem \ref{thm:hms-equivalence}, $S$ corresponds to some complex $\calE_S$ of sheaves on $Y$.
-As in the proof of Lemma \ref{lem:mirror-to-point}, the argument in the proof of \cite[Theorem 7.2.1]{BCZ} shows that $\calE_S$ must have proper support in $Y$: otherwise it would have infinite rank morphisms in some degree with the tilting object in $D(Y)$, which violates the definition of being spherical.
+As in the proof of Lemma \ref{lem:mirror-to-point}, the argument in the proof of \cite[Theorem 7.2.1]{BCZ} shows that $\calE_S$ must have proper support in $Y$ (in the sense of \cite[Definition 3.8]{Huybrechts}, meaning the support is the union of the supports of the cohomology sheaves): otherwise it would have infinite rank morphisms in some degree with the tilting object in $D(Y)$, which violates the definition of being spherical.
 As $\calE_S$ is also indecomposable, it must have connected support, which by the classification of proper subvarieties of $Y$ implies that the support is either $C$ or a single point.
 By \cite[Lemma 4.5]{Huybrechts}, the support must be $C$, and so in fact $\calE_S$ belongs to the category $ \scrD \subset D(Y)$.
 It follows that $S$ belongs to the subcategory of $\cW(X)$ generated by $S_0$ and $S_1$ and in particular belongs to the compact Fukaya category $\scrF(X) \subset \cW(X)$.

 The spherical twist $T_S$ acting on $\scrF(X)$ fits into an exact triangle

 and hence acts on (numerical) $K$-theory by the Picard-Lefschetz type transformation

 where $\chi(S,A) \in \bZ$ is the Euler characteristic of $\Hom_{\scrF}(S,A)$.
 Since the intersection pairing on $K_{num}(\scrF(X)) = H_3(X)$ vanishes, $\chi$ vanishes identically. \end{proof}